pksunkara/alpaca/README.md

   "error": { // Required if response format is 'json'
     "message": "error" // The field to be used from the response body for error message },
-  "class": { // The classes for the api
+  "classes": [ // The classes for the api
+    {
-    "users": { // Name of a class of the api
+      "name": "users", // Name of a class of the api "args": ["login"], // Arguments required for the api class [optional] "functions": [ // Array of function methods in the class {
-      "args": ["login"], // Arguments required for the api class [optional] "profile": { // Name of a method of the api "path": "/users/:login/:type", // URL of the api method "method": "post", // HTTP method of the api method [optional] (default: get) "params": [ // Parameters for the api method [optional] {
+          "name": "profile", // Name of a method of the api "path": "/users/:login/:type", // URL of the api method "method": "post", // HTTP method of the api method [optional] (default: get) "params": [ // Parameters for the api method [optional] {
               "name": "type", // Name of the parameter "required": true // The parameter will become an argument of api method [optional] (default: false) "url_use": true // This parameter is only used to build url [optional] (default: false) },
             {
               "name": "bio",
               "required": true
             }
           ]
         }
+      ]
     }
-  }
+  ]
 }
 ```